ConcourseOpen/DeFi-Pulse-Adapters/README.md

 In case your protocol follows factory pattern or is based on AMM model add log configs to pull holder addresses from smart contract events.
 By default we use ```(poolLog) => `0x${poolLog[2].slice(26)}`; ``` this code snippet as log ```transform``` function.
 Pass a different custom function if you need.

+N.B.
+The ```transform``` function does not create closures to it's creation contexts.
+When executed it will only be able to access it's own local variables, not the ones from the scope in which the function was created.

 ## Testing